SLIB53/project-preconfiguration-iac-recipe/README.md

 # Project Preconfigure IaC Recipe

-This recipe is an Infrastructure as Code (IaC) recipe for preconfiguring a cloud project for Google Cloud Platform.
+This recipe is an Infrastructure as Code (IaC) recipe for preconfiguring a cloud project in Google Cloud Platform (GCP).

 The infrastructure managed here consists of: